toskatok/lg/README.md

 ```

 ## Set I1820 on fire
-With this load generator we try to put load on I1820 and we get following results:
+With this load generator, we try to put a load on I1820 and we get the following results:

 ![result](results/chart.png)